 - more frequent urination (especially at night).

-To prevent the development of these and other diabetes-related complications, children with type 1 diabetes must check their blood glucose level several times a day, especially before meals, doing sport, and before bed.
+To prevent the development of these and other diabetes-related complications, children with type 1 diabetes need to check their blood glucose level several times a day, especially before meals, doing sport, and before bed.

 As soon as type 1 diabetes has been diagnosed, children usually begin insulin therapy.
 Treatment takes the form of the administration of: